NON-CONTACT VISIT SYSTEM

 CONTACT VISIT SYSTEM

-The Jacques Contact Visit Systems allows for the covert monitoring of prisoner communication discretely from within a common environment.
+The Jacques Contact Visit Systems allows for the covert monitoring of prisoner communication discretely from within a communal area.
 In prisoner communal seating areas such as the mess hall or in public and prisoner meeting rooms (allowing contact) monitoring, intruding in on and the recording of conversations between parties may be required.
 Often covert monitoring devices are concealed within each table and perform ‘listening’ functions.

 Management of the CV system is via a dedicated Contact Visits system Graphical User Interface (CV GUI) and is used by the supervising authority to perform various covert monitoring functions including monitoring/listening.